dieghernan/rstudiothemes/index.md

 <div class="callout-body-container callout-body">

 This package is stable and maintained on a best-effort basis.
-I currently prioritize **CRAN** compatibility, bug and regression fixes over new features.
+I currently prioritize **CRAN** compatibility and bug and regression fixes over new features.

 </div>